-- No practice on Saturdays or Moon Days (full and new moon days)
+- No practice on Moon Days (full and new moon days)

 Students are invited to start their practice at any time during the hours of operation when the teacher is assisting.
 Teacher Janet Walkoe will be present in the room to assist students with hands on assists and verbal direction.
 On Friday mornings, Janet will lead the group through the full Led Primary Series.

 We recommend students practice at least 3 days a week to reap full benefits of the practice.